HTTP Archive uses Wappalyzer to track the state of the web

 Conclusion

-Successful societies and institutions recognise the need to record their history, providing a way to review the past, find explanations for current behavior, and spot emerging trends.
-The HTTP Archive provides a permanent record of how digitised content is constructed and served.
+Successful societies and institutions recognize the need to record their history, providing a way to review the past, find explanations for current behavior, and spot emerging trends.
+The HTTP Archive provides a permanent record of how digitized content is constructed and served.

 Wappalyzer is proud to play a part and continues to work directly with core maintainers of the HTTP Archive project to add and improve technology fingerprints and methods of inspection.